Asynchronous Function Calls

 asyncLazy

-std::async is quite convenient, to put a bigger compute job on more shoulders.
-So, the calculation of the scalar product is done in the program with four asynchronous function calls.
+std::async is quite convenient to put a bigger compute job on more shoulders.
+So, the scalar product is calculated in the program with four asynchronous function calls.

 1